NeonWilderness/twoday/docs/files.md

 - requires: successful login
 - returns: tFileID string

 > tFileID is the resulting name tag for the file, either defined by tFileInfo.name or derived by the system.
 If the same file name already exists, a new entry will be created and a sequential number will be added to tFileID (starting with "0").
+It is strongly recommended to always check/use the returned tFileID as this may differ from the originally intended file name.

 > If the file does already exist, a copy will be created.